By default, Mastodon servers’ websites use a simple single column interface.

 When you first use it, the advanced web interface only contains four columns with one of these columns dedicated to whatever you last selected.
 Every time you select something, it replaces the contents of this fourth column.

-However, if you want to keep a column permanently visible you can pin it:
+However, if you want to keep a column permanently visible you can pin it, and the pinned column will be added to your previous columns.

 - To unpin a column, click the slider same slider icon and select Unpin